-- Run Facebook or Google ads throughout the holiday which go after the big ticket items or, alternatively, focus on pushing the guides which will get the people digging deeper into the site once they gain the freebie.
+- Run Facebook or Google ads throughout the holiday which go after the big-ticket items or, alternatively, focus on pushing the guides which will get the people digging deeper into the site once they gain the freebie.

-- Do regular link building through guest posting on mommy and daddy blogs which are nearly always open to posts related around great products for all members of the family.
+- Do regular link building through guest posting on mommy and daddy blogs which are nearly always open to posts related to great products for all members of the family.
 Angle them the right way and you can get published all over the Web.